-This CD was made possible thanks to the dedicated efforts of Virginia Eskin, Susan Napodano DelGiorno and Karla Hartl, and the partnership of the Kapralova Society and
+This project would not have been possible without the dedicated efforts of Virginia Eskin, Susan Napodano DelGiorno and Karla Hartl, and the partnership of the Kapralova Society and

 Recorded in July 2007 at the Performing Arts Center, Purchase, New York.